 Shoplifting is a type of larceny.
 Depending upon the value of the merchandise in question, your shoplifting charge could be petit (petty) or grand larceny.

-Any shoplifting of $200 or more is grand larceny, codified in Virginia Code Section 18.2-95.
+Grand larceny in Virginia is any shoplifting (larceny) of $200 or more, codified in Virginia Code Section 18.2-95.

-If the merchandise is valued less than $200, it is considered petty larceny.
+Petty (petit) larceny in Virginia is any shoplifting of merchandise valued at less than $200.
 Petit larceny is defined in Virginia Code Section 18.2-96.

 Most shoplifting cases in Virginia are actually charged under a statute that makes it easier for the prosecution to prove its case.
 The statute makes it larceny to conceal merchandise or alter the price tag of merchandise, in order to take the merchandise.

 That statute, known as “concealment,” is Virginia Code Section 18.2-103:

 Whoever, without authority, with the intention of converting goods or merchandise to his own or another’s use without having paid the full purchase price thereof, or of defrauding the owner of the value of the goods or merchandise, (i) willfully conceals or takes possession of the goods or merchandise of any store or other mercantile establishment, or (ii) alters the price tag or other price marking on such goods or merchandise, or transfers the goods from one container to another, or (iii) counsels, assists, aids or abets another in the performance of any of the above acts, when the value of the goods or merchandise involved in the offense is less than $200, shall be guilty of petit larceny and, when the value of the goods or merchandise involved in the offense is $200 or more, shall be guilty of grand larceny.
 The willful concealment of goods or merchandise of any store or other mercantile establishment, while still on the premises thereof, shall be prima facie evidence of an intent to convert and defraud the owner thereof out of the value of the goods or merchandise.